Simple tips to save money on pet care

 Make the most of offers

-It may seem obvious, but paying close attention to special offers and discounts can help reduce how much you’re spending on both occasional treats and core essentials.
-We have a dedicated page for special offers for dogs and cats to check, with new offers and promotions added frequently.
+It may seem obvious, but paying close attention to special offers and discounts can help reduce your spending on both occasional treats and core essentials.
+We have a dedicated page for special offers, with new deals and promotions added frequently.

 Get friends to petsit

-As more and more of us are frequently going into the office or starting to holiday again, the reality of relying on dog walkers and pet sitters is only too real.
+When pet owners need to go into the office or think about going on a holiday, the reality of relying on dog walkers and pet sitters is only too real.
 One solution is to ask friends to lend a hand and watch your furry pal while you’re out of the house.
-We only recommend this for short periods, and only if your dog is settled and comfortable when left alone between visits.
+However, we only recommend this for short periods, and only if your pet is settled and comfortable when left alone between visits.

 Longterm value for money